mustapha-mond/org/README.md

 In fact there cold be multiple Owner instances and because accounts are unique it would be possible for Users/Parners to interact across Owner instances.
 Owners could therefore compete on such factors as rates, usability or plug-in support.

+Funds deposited by Users are held in the Smart Contract deployed by the Owner.
+The Owner does not have any access to these funds.
+In this sense the Smart Contract acts as a kind of bank.
+It would be possible to set liquidity ratios and offer loans to Users or even other Owner.

 **User:** A User is analogous to an administrator for an organization.
 It could also be a legal entity such as a company.
 A User can maintain and link Partners within a User account.
 User is unique within Owner.

+Users deposit funds to the Smart Contract which they then use to trade with other Users either withing or outside their own Owner ecosystem.

 **Partner:** A Partner is a node within a User account, e.g. an individual or department within a company.
 A Partner can create External Partners in order to interact with other Users or entities external to the Owner ecosystem.
 Partner is unique within User.
 A Partner may have assigned rights, for example the ability to approve a Purchase Order or to vote in a poll.